top of page

 ABOUT

-Nicholas De Genova (Ph.D., Anthropology, University of Chicago 1999) holds an appointment as Professor and Chair of the Department of Comparative Cultural Studies at the University of Houston.
-During the 2024-25 academic year, he will be a Member of the Institute for Advanced Studies at Princeton.
+Nicholas De Genova (Ph.D., Anthropology, University of Chicago 1999) holds an appointment as Professor in the Department of Comparative Cultural Studies at the University of Houston, where he served as Chair of the deparment (2018-24).
+During the 2024-25 academic year, he will be a Member of the Institute for Advanced Study at Princeton.

 Beginning in 2020, following the police murder of George Floyd in Minneapolis, Professor De Genova was appointed to chair a Special Committee on Race and Social Justice in the College of Liberal Arts and Social Sciences at the University of Houston.